 - Wait and watch: Keeping your oven on, let the vinegar work its magic.
 Let it steam for no less than 20 minutes and no more than one hour.
 Monitor it periodically.
 If you see all the liquid in your container has evaporated, switch the oven off.

-- Remove racks: Take your racks out of the oven so you have full access to the whole appliance with your steam cleaner.
+- Remove racks: Take your racks out of the oven so that you can access the whole appliance with your steam cleaner.

 - Attach accessory of choice: If you have a scrub brush attachment, now is the time to use it.
 It can help with particularly neglected ovens.

-- Start steaming: Run the steam slowly over the walls, ceiling and floor of your oven.
-Wipe away the dirty water and melted gunk with a sponge, rag or paper towel.
+- Start steaming: Run the steam slowly over your oven’s walls, ceiling, and floor.
+Wipe away the dirty water and melted gunk with a sponge, rag, or paper towel.

 Praise the Steam